Share with your friends!

 - Add the oatmeal and stir until combined.
 Fold in the chocolate chips.

 - Drop 1 1/2-2 Tablespoons of dough at a time onto a nonstick or parchment lined baking sheet.

 - Bake 8-11 minutes or until the edges are slightly browned but the middles still look soft.
 Cool on baking sheet for a couple of minutes and then move to a wire rack to cool completely.

-Since I didn't need the full batch of cookies this time, I dropped balls of dough onto additional cookie sheets and placed in the freezer overnight.
-The next morning I put them in a plastic bag.
+- If you don't need the full batch of cookies right away, drop balls of dough onto additional cookie sheets and placed in the freezer overnight.
+The next morning, put them in a zip top plastic bag.
 When you are ready for a fresh cookies, take out how many you want and bake them for a minute or two longer than you would otherwise.
 You can have fresh baked cookies any time!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 Please view my disclosure page for more information.

 Amount Per Serving: Calories: 210Total Fat: 12gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 22mgSodium: 117mgCarbohydrates: 23gFiber: 2gSugar: 17gProtein: 4g

 All nutritional information is estimated and will depend on the exact ingredients you use.